aBandicootCalledSmashes/airflow-logs-cleanup/README.md

 ## Configuration

 - **Retention Period:** By default, logs older than 7 days are deleted.
 You can change this by modifying the `MILLISECONDS_TO_KEEP` constant in the scripts.

+## License

+This template is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.